JTippetts/accidental-noise-library/README.md

 In order to perform this type of seamless mapping, it is necessary to introduce higher dimensionalities to the noise functions.
 For example, to create a 2D texture that is seamless in both X and Y, you require a noise function that is 4-dimensional.
 In order to create a 3D texture, or a slice of a 3D texture mapped to a 2D image, that is seamless in 3 dimensions, you need to have a 6-dimensional noise function.
 For this reason the noise functions in ANL are available in dimensions up to 6.

+For a more in-depth look at how the seamless mapping functions operate, see [this blog post](http://www.gamedev.net/blog/33/entry-2138456-seamless-noise/).

 Note that the mapping functions take an object of type `anl::SMappingRanges`.
 This is a simple struct that looks like this:

     struct SMappingRanges